How to Warm Up Your Twitter Account Before Outreach

 - Audit your profile and optimize every element

-- Track your engagement to ensure you're building momentum
+- Track your engagement to ensure you are building momentum

 - Test outreach gradually starting week 4+